+'''

 CPU op-mode(s): 32-bit, 64-bit

+'''

 Using a Windows® system, your processor model is displayed in the "General" tab of the menu Start Button > Configuration Panel > System.
-It is then necessary to carry out a research on Internet to check if this processor is compatible with a 64 bits system (for example, the indication under Windows Vista with the heading "Type of system: 32 bits", does not mean that the processor is not also compatible with a 64-bit system).
-Debian let you adopt one or several desktop environments directly from the installer interface: Gnome, KDE, Mate, Cinnamon, Xfce, LXDE and LXQt.
+It is then necessary to carry out a research on Internet to check if this processor is compatible with a 64-bit system (for example, the indication under Windows Vista with the heading "Type of system: 32-bit", does not mean that the processor is not also compatible with a 64-bit system).